Last Updated on September 26, 2024 by andrewshih

 The PMP training course is not only to fulfill 35 contact hours to sit for the exam but also to help you prepare for taking the PMP exam.
 The course will provide you with the knowledge to help you prepare for the PMP Exam.

-In 2021, PMI also replaced Registered Education Provider (REP) with Authorized Training Partner (ATP).
+In 2021, PMI also replaced a Registered Education Provider (REP) with an Authorized Training Partner (ATP).
 An ATP will no longer be able to provide on-demand courses.
 There will only be one official on-demand course that is provided by PMI.
 ATP must use the official training material provided by PMI and teach with a live instructor – either virtually or in a classroom setting.

 The on-demand course offers maximum flexibility for busy PMP aspirants who prefer to study independently at a lower cost.

-The virtual instructor-led boot camp course by an ATP will be ideal for PMP aspirant who prefers direct interaction with the instructor, classmates, with extra support and study materials.
+The virtual instructor-led boot camp course by an ATP will be ideal for PMP aspirant who prefers direct interaction with the instructor, and classmates, with extra support and study materials.
 ATP also provides various add-ons to make the deals more attractive.
 You can review my easy side-by-side comparison of 3 popular ATP online boot camp courses.

 PMP Study Tips # 6: Use Quality Exam Simulator